spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 ## case 2: vector summation (aka contraction)

-summation is a bit more complicated than elementwise operations. here, we clearly see that there is a dependency between two steps (since accumulation requires calling into c's state). and this cannot be done emberassingly in parallel.
+summation (henceforth referred to as CONTRACT) is a bit more complicated than elementwise operations. here, we clearly see that there is a dependency between two steps (since accumulation requires calling into c's state). and this cannot be done emberassingly in parallel.